 Dining: as much as you’d expect good food in France’s capital, food is not one of the airport’s advantages.
 Travelers complain about the lack of dining options, the quality of food and the steep prices.
 Eat well on your incoming flight, and set your expectations low for dining during your layover.
 You would be better off bringing your own food, or at least making sure to purchase some food before going through passport control.
 See the full list of dining options in the airport website (again, make sure the venues you find are located in CDG).

-Storage: if your luggage is inconvenient to wander around with, you could leave it with the baggage storage service in terminal 2 for 6 EUR per item, see more details on their website.
+Storage: if your luggage is inconvenient to wander around with, you could leave it with the baggage storage service in terminal 2, see more details on this website.

 Kids: besides play areas for the little ones, the airport also offers free Playstation terminals(!), and coin-operated game tables.
 This should certainly keep the children (and children-at-heart) entertained during their wait.
 See more details and locations on this page.
 If you are travelling with a baby, the airport’s website lists useful information such as location of changing stations, and where to find baby pushchairs for moving in the terminal (free-of-charge, currently in terminal 2E only).

 Art and entertainment: in early 2013, an exhibitions hall was inaugurated in terminal 2E.
 It hosts various artwork, usually in partnership with a major museum, with admission free of charge.
-See more details and exact location on this page and in this dedicated website.
+See more details and exact location in this dedicated website.
 In addition, the Playstation booth in terminal 2E also includes a small lounge for watching 3D movies from Sony’s collection.

 Lounges: if you are eligible to enter one of the airport lounges, this will surely ease your wait.
 Check your ticket class and airline’s lounge terms for eligibility.
 If you are not eligible and would still like to use a lounge, the airport offers the ICare lounges for a fee of €30 per person.
 You may find this worthwhile if you were planning to spend a similar sum anyway for some refreshments and WiFi access.
 For a full list of lounges and their amenities, have a look at LoungeReview.